 The word metaphor came from a Greek word meta-over, phero-carry.
 It literally meaning are a “carrying over”.
 A metaphor is implied comparison between two things.
 Metaphors only makes sense when the similarities between the two objects being compared are obvious or readers comprehend the association between the two compared objects.
 Simile differs from metaphor; in simile, instead of stating that one object is another object (like in metaphor), states that one thing is as another object. (a sense of comparison)

 Common examples of metaphor are:

-- Hi is a jackal, he will not accompny us in dark.
+- Hi is a jackal, he will not accompany us in dark.

 - My only son is my sunshine.

-- Ali was a roaring lion in during fight, though now he is calm.
+- Ali was a roaring lion during the fight, though now he is calm.

 We use oxymoron to couple contradictory words to achieve or express some complex or new meanings.
 An oxymoron is the association or bringing together of two words or phrases having opposite meaning.

 - Jacky is a wisest fool character in the drama.

 Here the word wisest fool is an oxymoron where two opposite words are coined together to get modified meaning.

 Hyperbolic language is mostly used by poets who want to elevate the value and significance of something.
 Hyperbole is a deliberate exaggeration of the truth, used to highlight the significance of something or sometime used to create a comic effect by exaggerating the trivial matter or something of low value.
 An example of a hyperbole is to say that a hill top was touching the sky.
 No hill top literally touches sky, but to say “hill top height was thousand meters” doesn’t effectively communicate how much height that hill top has.